bacionejs/byte-armada/README.md

 You're limited to **five units at a time** on the board.

 With each level the enemy spawns faster.
 You can **skip levels** if you aren't challenged enough.

-As a strategy to reduce UI clutter
-- ship size indicates HP
-- Speech api indicates status

 ---